romeerez/orchid-orm/packages/docs/src/guide/migration-commands.md

 npm run db drop
 ```

-Unless you superuser credentials are specified on the `databaseURL`,
-these commands will ask for a database administrator username and password.
+Unless `databaseURL` contains db superuser credentials, these commands will ask for a database administrator username and password.

 If a custom `schema` is chosen for a connection, `db create` will also try to create this schema (won't fail if it is already exists).